 - Very limited number of free SEPA transfers to non-POST and Raiffeisen accounts (5 per month)

-- Only 1 free ATM withdrawal per month outside if POST and Luxembourg
+- Only 1 free ATM withdrawal per month outside of their own and the POST network

 - No account maintenance charges for online accounts, low annual fee for branch based accounts